wazo-platform/wazo-doc/source/contact_center/queues/queues.rst

    * Round robin memory: call the "next" member after the one who answered.
    * Random: call a member at random
    * Weight random: same as random, but taking the member penalty into account.
-   * Ring all: call all members at the same time.
+   * Ring all: call all members at the same time (*see warning n°2 below*).

    .. warning::

+     #.
 When editing a queue, you can't change the ring strategy to linear.
+This
-This is due to an asterisk limitation.
+        is due to an asterisk limitation.
 Unfortunately, if you want to change the ring strategy of a queue to linear, you'll have to delete and create a new queue with the right strategy.

+     #.
+If you use the *Ring all* ring strategy the Contact center statistics are
+        not reliable anymore.

   .. note::

       When an agent is a member of many queues.
 The order of call distribution between multiple queues is nondeterministic and cannot be configured.

 Timers